haoran1money/1money-interoperability-protocol/docs/architecture/adr-001-interoperability-protocol.md

 ## Invariants

-* Every successful `BurnAndBridge` on the payment network will eventually result in a matching successful call to `bridgeTo()` on the sidechain.
+* Every successful `BurnAndBridge` on the payment network will eventually result in a matching successful call to `bridgeTo()` on the sidechain, provided the relayer converts the escrow into the fee token reported by `quoteBridgeTo` and supplies enough to cover the bridge before executing.
   * This entails the following invariant:
-    Calls to `bridgeTo()` from the Permissioned Relayer cannot revert.
+    The relayer must call `quoteBridgeTo` before finalizing each `BurnAndBridge` so it can provision fee tokens; once escrow enforcement lands, an underfunded escrow will trigger `EscrowFeeTooLow`.
 * Every emission of `OMInteropSent` on the sidechain, with `refundAmount > 0`, will eventually result in a matching certified `Transfer` instruction (on the payment network) that refunds the user.
 * Every cross-chain token successfully received on the sidechain will eventually